Hardware

 - Overclock (if you want to).

-Personal IT hardware
+Personal / familiar IT hardware

 ASUS Zenith II Extreme